Things to See and Do in the Great Swamp Watershed

 The Helen C. Fenske Visitor Center is located at 32 Pleasant Plains Rd., Harding Township, NJ.
-It is open on Thursday and Friday from noon to 4 p.m. and on Saturday and Sunday from 10 a.m. to 4 p.m.
+It is open on seven days a week from 10 a.m. to 4 p.m.
 There you will find exhibits, a Discovery Den with activities for children, and a Nature Shop.
 You can find more information about the Visitor Center and the Refuge on the Friends of Great Swamp NWR website.

 A number of nature checklists are available:

 Features: a mile of trail, much of it on neat boardwalks, an observation blind, interactive exhibits, and a seasonal program schedule.